Need some tips, tricks for getting the perfect picture? We'll help!

 Here are some of our favorite picture locations inside of "Star Wars": Galaxy's Edge.

 IMPORTANT: The photos featured below were taken on a Canon 70D with a 50mm lens and then edited in Adobe Lightroom for mobile.
+But don't let that stop you, some of my favorite theme park photos were taken on an iPhone.

 1. Outside the Millennium Falcon